Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/guide/getting-started/support.md

 Good candidates for framework support are:

-1. How to use x component (x means any BootstrapVue Component)
+1. How to use x component (x means any Vuetify Component)
 2. x component not working as expected

 ## Third Party Package Support